Botley West Solar FarmEynsham HeritageEynsham Image ArchiveEynsham Venue Hire

 Follow progress | Get in touch

-Dateline 20/11/2023: Construction has continued to progress, with the paving of the site almost completed.
-Lighting columns and heads are now being installed and are visible from the A40.
-The construction phase is expected to be completed by next year.
+DATELINE 20/11/2023: Construction continues to progress, with the paving almost complete.
+Lighting columns and heads now being installed are visible from the A40.
+The construction phase is expected to be complete by next year.

 In parallel, a feasibility study shows that a railway line connecting Carterton, Witney, and Eynsham to Oxford would be viable: read the press release.

 DATELINE 14/12/2022: Excavation work begins.
-County Councillors joined construction and public transport partners to celebrate to celebrate the breaking of ground at Eynsham park and ride on Monday.
+County Councillors joined construction and public transport partners to celebrate the breaking of ground at Eynsham park & ride on Monday.
 Construction is due to start in early January, finishing in early 2024; and the site will open in late 2025 according to the press release.

 breaking ground at the new park and ride site